rpuhalovich/.dotfiles/.cheatsheets/git.md

-# Prunes all remote branches that don't exist anymore
-`git fetch -p`

-# removes tracking of all items in repository
-`git rm --cached -r .`

-# Cleans the repo of all untracked files and directories
+`git clean -fd`: Cleans the repo of all untracked files and directories
-Other helpful flags
     -i - interactive
     -d - directories too
     -x - ignored files
-`git clean -fd`

-# Sets new git repo remote
-`git remote set-url origin new.git.url/here`

-# Reverts a commit.
-Pretty sure you can use a hash range here too
+`git remote set-url origin new.git.url/here`: Sets new git repo remote `git revert COMMIT-HASH`: Reverts a commit.
+Pretty sure you can use a hash range here too `git reset --mixed head~1`: reset single commit while keeping changes unstaged `git credential-osxkeychain erase`: erase personal access token on macos `git fetch -p`: Prunes all remote branches that don't exist anymore `git rm --cached -r .`: removes tracking of all items in repository
-`git revert COMMIT-HASH`

-# reset single commit while keeping changes unstaged
-`git reset --mixed head~1`
+# vimdiff navigation
+`]c`: Jump to the next diff
+`[c`: Jump to the previous diff
+`:cq`: Quit all buffers
+`git d <commit hash> <file>`: Show diff for a certain commit and certain file